Image courtesy of Crossfit Inc.

 What This Means for Women:

-Most the time, we assume women have a harder time gaining muscle than men since women do not produce as much testosterone.
+Most the time, we assume women have a harder time gaining muscle mass than men since women do not produce as much testosterone.
 However, research reveals that although men exhibit a greater muscle hypertrophic response (faster results) to strength training than do women, the difference is small.
 As noted in the study we linked in Point #1, it’s possible for men and women to accomplish the same amount of gains in muscle mass when doing the same routine.

 Next, there’s birth control to consider.
 One study concluded that women who are on certain types of oral contraceptives (OC) have a harder time gaining muscle in comparison to women not on OCs.
 This may have to do with reduced levels of testosterone when ovulation is suppressed.